Woodwards' batis: Taxonomy

 A description of Woodwards' batis by the English ornithologist George Ernest Shelley was included as a footnote in an article on birds from Lake St. Lucia in South Africa by the English missionaries and farmers Richard and John Woodward (the Woodward brothers) published in 1900.
 Shelley coined the binomial name Pachypora fratrum.
 The specific name fratrum is Latin for "of the brothers".
 Woodwards' batis is now placed in the genus Batis that was introduced by the German zoologist Friedrich Boie in 1833.
 The species is monotypic.

 Description

 Woodwards' batis is 10.5 cm in length and weighs 10.3–13.8 g.
 It is a small active bird which is similar to a flycatcher and shows the typical patterns and plumage colours of the genus Batis.
-It is blue-grey above with a short white supercilium, black mask on the face, an orange-red eyes and the tail is black with the outer tail fathers edged white and all of the tail feathers except the middle two are tipped with white.
+It is blue-grey above with a short white supercilium, black mask on the face, an orange-red eyes and the tail is black with the outer tail feathers edged white and all of the tail feathers except the middle two are tipped with white.

 It is sexually dimorphic and the male shows white on the wing strip, chin and throat while his breast and upper belly are pale rufous.
 The female has a browner more olive grey upperparts, pale reddish brown wing stripe and underparts while juveniles are similar but with an indistinct face mask.
 The bill and the legs are black.